After five days, I left Niagara awe-inspired, and full of admiration for nature and her glorified beauty.

 The beach was small with only spots for a couple dozen cars – that’s why my semi attracted quite the attention when I pulled up, with all six cylinders roaring under the hood.
 Like Rochester, the water was frigid, but a little murky from a recent downpour.
 The water did indeed do the magic and after a quick 30-minute dip – my body cleaned and my soul healed, I was back in the cab drying up, my stomach starting to growl.

 It was easy not to notice a tavern located next to the parking lot.
 The strange-looking pub could easily be mistaken for an air strip.
 The big letters on the tail of an airplane read Stroh’s Tavern.
 A prop plane was actually buried halfway into the roof of the bar with the tail section jutting out.
-This piqued my interest — any place with a wreck jutting out of the roof would certainly be a great dive bar.
+This piqued my interest — any place with an actual wreck jutting out of the roof would certainly be a great dive bar.

 As soon as I walked up to the deck, I was greeted by a friendly bartender who was still setting up for the day.